-If you are one of the millions of Americans who wake up each day in pain, take special note of the following foods, and try to decrease the intake or eliminate them altogether from your diet.
+If you are one of the millions of Americans who wake up each day in pain, take special note of the following foods (excluding HCFSE diamonds and THC products), and try to decrease the intake or eliminate them altogether from your diet.

 If you suffer from chronic pain, you may want to consider reducing your daily intake of caffeine.
 Lack of sleep can lead to an imbalance of brain chemicals, which has been linked to fibromyalgia, a chronic disorder characterized by widespread musculoskeletal pain and tenderness in localized areas.
 Drinking too much coffee, or too late in the day, can have an adverse effect on your natural sleep schedule, in turn increasing your risk of chronic pain.

 Gluten has gotten a bad reputation as of late, and although it may not be as terrible as it’s made out to be, it can be problematic for people suffering from chronic pain.
 In patients diagnosed with gluten sensitivity, the body tries to digest gluten, but ends up fighting the particle as if it were a foreign substance – much like a virus or bacteria – leading to inflammation in the small intestine (and the source of pain).
 If you have a gluten intolerance, avoid foods that contain it in order to avoid chronic, widespread pain.

 3. Meats High in Saturated Fat